DominoKit/domino-slf4j-logger/README.md

 ### Logging level

-Use the following system property to controle the log level
+Use the following system property to control the log level

 `domino.slf4j.logging.level` possible values are `OFF`, `INFO`, `WARN`, `DEBUG`, `ERROR`, `TRACE`  default is `INFO`.